mjovanc/trademax-api-client/README.md

 This GUI application was built specifically for a company called [Stenexpo](https://stenexpo.com).
 The company is a supplier to [Trademax](https://trademax.com).
-The application communicates to Trademax REST API to be able to accept, reject or correct a purchase order.
+The application communicates to Trademax REST API to be able to accept, reject, correct, dispatch and send invoice of an purchase order.

 ## Technologies